libsdl-org/sdlwiki/SDL2/SDL_HINT_VIDEO_WIN_D3DCOMPILER.md

 or those provided by the Chrome browser.
 In the later case, these binaries require that SDL loads a DLL providing the shader compiler.

-This variable can be set to the following values: "d3dcompiler_46.dll" - default, best for Vista or later. "d3dcompiler_43.dll" - for XP support.
+This variable can be set to the following values:

-"none" - do not load any library, useful if you compiled ANGLE from source and included the compiler in your binaries.
+- "d3dcompiler_46.dll: default, best for Vista or later.

-## Default
+- "d3dcompiler_43.dll: for XP support.

-By default "d3dcompiler_46.dll" will be used.
+- "none": do not load any library, useful if you compiled ANGLE from source and included the compiler in your binaries.

 ----
 [CategoryAPI](CategoryAPI), [CategoryAPIMacro](CategoryAPIMacro), [CategoryDefine](CategoryDefine), [CategoryHints](CategoryHints)